parkej1802/457/cpsc441/A3/README.md

+Compiling and Running the Server

 g++ -o server cpsc441a3server.cpp
 ./server

+When you run the server, it will prompt you to enter the port numbers for both UDP and TCP.

+Compiling and Running the Client

 g++ -o client cpsc441a3client.cpp
 ./client

-run server first and then run client

-server needs to enter port number for udp and tcp client needs to enter ip address and port number for udp and tcp

-ip address for same computer it will be 127.0.0.1

-I have test that if we type different port number with server and client, it doesn't connect.
-It has to have same port number for both client and server.

-if it's connect it will show
+After running the client, it will ask you to enter the server’s IP address and the port numbers for both UDP and TCP.
+If you are running the client on the same computer as the server, use the IP address 127.0.0.1.

+The port numbers for both the server and client must match; otherwise, they will not connect.

+If the connection is successful, the client will display the following options:

 1. Split Text (Basic Encoding)
 2. Merge Text (Basic Encoding)